chrisalexander/blog/_posts/2017/2017-01-28-solving-expensive-validation.md

 categories: code
 ---

-We have been having a short interesting discussion on handling the type of code that you see here, something reasonably common in systems with processing systems which require some up-front checking:
+We have been having a short interesting discussion on handling the type of code that you see here, something reasonably common in systems with processing services which require some up-front checking:

 {% gist 07618c6c461cc1312174f24e9772630c %}